rbatis/rbatis/Readme.md

 | `serde_json::Value` and other serde types                               | ✓       |
 | Driver-specific types from rbdc-mysql, rbdc-pg, rbdc-sqlite, rbdc-mssql | ✓       |

-## How rbatis Works
+## How Rbatis Works

-rbatis uses compile-time code generation through the `rbatis-codegen` crate, which means:
+Rbatis uses compile-time code generation through the `rbatis-codegen` crate, which means:

 1. **Zero Runtime Overhead**: Dynamic SQL is converted to Rust code during compilation, not at runtime.
 This provides performance similar to handwritten code.